 Vernon Kilns launched their Early California dinnerware line some time around 1935.
 Vernon produced Early California line on their “Montecito” shape, believed to be the first shape produced by the company.
 Throughout the dinnerware line’s comparatively long run, it went through several style changes.
 Earlier handled pieces, such as cups and beverage servers, feature angled handles.
 Around 1937-38, with the launch of the pastel version of Early California, called “Modern California,” Vernon rounded out the shapes and applied them to both Early and Modern.
 The Montecito shape pre-dates Early California, and it’s possible to find early pieces in white (identified by the backstamps below) that fit nicely in the line.

 By 1937, the standard glazes included: light yellow, turquoise, green, brown, dark blue, orange (red) and pink.
 Pieces can be occasionally found in maroon, peach or white.
-Several colors were probably discontinued in the early 1940s due to wartime restrictions on materials and production.
+Vernon likely discontinued several colors in the early 1940s due to wartime restrictions on materials and production.
 The orange-red and green glazes seem particularly challenging to find in the rounded shapes.
 Inversely, a few Modern California pieces were produced on the angled shape.
 The company scaled back the available colors in later years, producing pieces only in blue, pink, turquoise and yellow.
-Early California disappears from company price lists by 1950.
+Early California finally disappears from company price lists by 1950.